 You may photograph most of our materials with your own camera or smartphone.
 Please order digitisation from our Digital Imaging service at Carolina Rediviva when you want copies of fragile material, or digital photographs, for example.

 Material that is not held at Uppsala University Library can be ordered as loans from remote libraries or copies by students, researchers and employees at Uppsala University, as well as by employees of Uppsala County Council.

 If you think something is missing in our collections, you can suggest a purchase.
 Read the Library's acquisition policy.

 In total, there are 2069 study places at the Library, distributed across all eleven unit libraries.
 The study places are divided up into quiet reading rooms, “conversation permitted” and seminar rooms.
 If your usual place is full up, please try one of the other subject libraries.

-Uppsala University Library's cultural heritage and special collections are available for research and study in the Special Reading Rooms at Carolina Rediviva.
+Uppsala University Library's Special collections are available for research and study in the Special Reading Rooms at Carolina Rediviva.

 Group study rooms

 At Almedalsbiblioteket, the Carolina Library, the Library for Economic Sciences, the Earth Sciences Library and the Medical Library there are bookable group rooms.